 Laboratory of Neural Circuits & Behavioral Control

-motivated behaviors and influence behavioral control.
-We use modern molecular genetic tools and mouse models to visualize, manipulate, or control discrete neural circuit elements so that we may better define their roles in physiology, behavior & disease.
+motivated behaviors and behavioral control.
+We use molecular genetic tools and mouse models to visualize, manipulate, or control discrete neural circuit elements so that we may better define their roles in physiology, behavior & disease.
 We focus on

 glutamate and dopamine neurotransmission and